vbilopav/vb-spa/README.md

-# Single-Page Application Template
+# Single-Page Application (SPA) Template

-This is a application template for building custom, amazing and fast JavaScript/HTML5 - Single-Page Applications that have desktop look and feel and without any of the overbloated frameworks.
+This is a application template for your building custom, amazing and fast JavaScript/HTML5 - Single-Page Applications (SPA)[https://en.wikipedia.org/wiki/Single-page_application]

 No transpiling, no trans-transpiling, no parsing, preparsing, pre-preparsing, compiling, no pre-tans-comp-iling, no gigantic cryptic configuration and only one small external depency.
 No nothing.
 Just pure JavaScript love in ES6.
 Core infrastructure part, when minified and bundled is only 7K!
 If this was framework, I think it would be smallest and fastest.
 Maybe one day it will.
 But I don't think world needs another framework.
 Or does it?